-- 1. Industrial temperature range product for 15ns and 20ns speed grades are available as a standard device. - 2.
+- 1. Industrial temperature range product for 15ns speed grade is available as a standard device.
+All other speed grades are available by special order. - 2.
 Green parts available.
 For specific speeds and packages contact your sales office.

 DATASHEET DOCUMENT HISTORY